 I’ve never liked politics and never understood the political terms “right” and “left”.
-However, I got to know the “far right” during the spring of 2018 when the Direct Provision centre was proposed for Lisdoonvarna but I never knew the context.
+However, I got to know the “far right” during the spring of 2018 when the Direct Provision centre was proposed for Lisdoonvarna.
 I got to know their tactics, their lies, the way they use peoples fear and confusion to further their own agenda.
 I was subjected to their abuse and watched many others be intimidated to the point where they walked away.
-While writing my book about Lisdoonvarna, Direct Provision and the far right I had to do some research so that I could explain the terms.
+While writing my book Ireland at the Cro Lisdoonvarna, Direct Provision and the far right I had to do some research so that I could explain the terms.

 The political terminology of “right” and “left” were first used during the French Revolution in the 18th century as the politicians were sitting in the Parliament.
 Those to the right were supportive of the institutions of the monarchist regime and those to the left wanted the institutions changed.
 Right wing politics is described as conservative; seeking to preserve existing conditions, institutions and systems as much as possible.
 Someone with right-wing political views would generally have a position that social inequality is normal, inevitable or possibly desirable.
 Much like the thinking of the French monarchy.
 The far right are often fighting what most of society would call progress.

 This is the case in Ireland.
 We have right wing political parties who object to same sex marriage and a woman’s right to choose an abortion.
 Some want the role of the church to be stronger within the workings of the state.
 Their agenda is the reversal of changes made after referendums where the Irish citizens voted.
 They are anti democracy.
 They are blatantly racist.
+They are homophobic.
+They are mysoginistic.
 I am not going to add links to encourage traffic to their propaganda but it exists and it’s all available online if you need to see proof.

 The far right in Ireland are currently hijacking the public discontent with the governments reaction to Covid19.
 This is what they did in Lisdoonvarna when the community was in a state of confusion because of government actions.
 I don’t mind if you question masks, question restrictions, question whatever you want but be careful of the far right leading your revolution.